How to Choose a Trolling Motor That Will Change Your Boating Life

 The Outsunny 12V Transom Mount trolling motor's mounting bracket can be locked in 10 different positions.

 With all of these positions, you can angle the motor as needed for trolling and then quickly and easily lift it out of the water either for still fishing or when it's time to fire up a larger outboard and head on home.

 5. Sky 4-Stroke

-Check Price on Amazon Almost all high-quality trolling motors are powered by a battery, but there are compact gasoline-powered outboards that approximate the design and use of a trolling motor, like the Sky 4-Stroke.
 A gas engine is louder than an electric motor and probably offers more power than you even need for trolling, but it has the advantage of its energy source.
-You can carry multiple containers of fuel along with you, ensuring hours of use as needed.
+You can carry multiple containers of fuel along with you to ensure hours of use as needed.